pwyde/home-ops/README.md

 ### Deployment Dependencies

 Flux ensures applications are deployed in the correct sequence by managing dependencies between them.
 Typically, a `HelmRelease` depends on another `HelmRelease`, while a `Kustomization` may rely on another `Kustomization`.
 Occasionally, an application may require both a `HelmRelease` and a `Kustomization` before deployment.
-The example below illustrates a dependency chain where `cloudnative-pg` must be deployed and operational before `cloudnative-pg-cluster`, which in turn must be healthy before `atuin` is deployed.
+The example below illustrates a dependency chain where `cloudnative-pg` must be deployed and operational before `cloudnative-pg-cluster`, which in turn must be healthy before `immich` is deployed.

 ```mermaid
 graph TD;